Rosengate/sigil/README.md

 ## <a name='requirements'></a> Requirements
 - Laravel
-- PHP > 8
+- PHP >= 8
-- this packages override your laravel Http Kernel and wholly use routing/controller/middleware component from `rosengate/exedra`
+- this packages overrides your laravel Http Kernel and wholly use routing/controller/middleware component from `rosengate/exedra`, however it still fallbacks to laravel routes when there's no matching routes.

 ## <a name='setup'></a> Setup
 #### 1. Install package through composer